devnewton/rfm/norloge.md

 [Coincoins](/coincoin.md) SHOULD find the missing year by looking in the past.

-If not found in past, [Coincoins](/coincoin.md) COULD find the missing year by looking in the past.
+If not found in past, [Coincoins](/coincoin.md) MAY find the missing year by looking in the past.

 ```
 2017-06-29T13:45:01 Shit!